Purpose

 We will first check that we have enough information to be sure of your identity.
 Often we will have no reason to doubt a person’s identity.
 However, in rare cases we may request additional evidence we reasonably need to confirm your identity.
 We do this to ensure that we only disclose information about personal data to the data subject.

 We will then check that we have enough information to find the records you requested.
-If we feel we need more information, then we will promptly ask you for this.
+If we feel we need more information, then we will ask you for this as soon as reasonably possible.

-The copy of the requested material will be emailed to you, and we will seek timely confirmation from you, as the data subject on receipt of the material.
+The copy of the requested material will be dispatched by secure delivery, and we will seek timely confirmation from you, as the data subject, on receipt of the material.

 Are there any fees payable?